 How An Expander Works

-Always follow the instructions given to you by Dr. Kelley regarding how often to turn your RPE.
+Always follow the instructions given to you by Dr. Kelley or Dr. Gardner regarding how often to turn your RPE.
 Expanders follow a process of active treatment (regular turning of the RPE) followed by a resting phase where the appliance passively provides retention as the palate adjusts.

 During active treatment, you may begin to notice: